Esbern/semanticGIS/content/index.md

 ## Where to Start

 SemanticGIS is an actively developing project.
 A great place to begin is by reading the full documentation on the **[[Design Rationale]]**.
-From there, the "GIS 101" section will walk you through a complete project using these principles.
+Think of this guide as a "GIS 101" that will walk you through a complete GIS project .